Learn more about Cafcass’ Directors and Board members.

 Julie Brown joined Cafcass in 2008, having worked in both Adults and Children’s Social Care for a number of years.
 Prior to that, she worked in the Probation Service before its national reorganisation.
 After qualifying as a Chartered Accountant in the early 1990s, she worked for a number of years in both practice and industry until 2001, when she switched to, and then stayed, working within the public sector.

-Theresa Williams, Director of Strategy
+Teresa Williams, Director of Strategy

 Teresa Williams joined Cafcass in 2018 from the Nuffield Foundation where she spent more than five years, most recently as Director, Justice and Welfare.